skip to main content

 Your credit doesn't have to suffer just because money is tight.

 Building credit can be difficult even in the best of times.
-If it was easy, credit scores would be pretty useless to lenders.
-The whole reason credit bureaus track your credit history is to allow potential lenders to determine which borrowers are reliable -- if every borrower came across as reliable, none would be.
+If it was easy, credit scores would hold less value to lenders.
+The main reason credit bureaus track your credit history is to allow potential lenders to determine which borrowers are reliable.

-But there are times your credit may take a hit, or the idea of improving your credit may seem impossible, due to factors outside of your control.
-For example, what if you lost your job, perhaps due to a pandemic, and had trouble paying your bills?
+There are times your credit may take a hit, or the idea of improving your credit may seem impossible due to factors beyond your control.
+For example, what if you lost your job, perhaps due to a pandemic, and have difficulties paying your bills?

 “If you lose your job, credit building should not be your top priority,” says Mike Cetera, senior credit analyst at Fit Small Business.
 “You should do the best you can to prevent credit harm instead.”

-While building up your credit may not be a top priority when you’re in between jobs, there are still steps you can take to prevent it from dipping.
+While building your credit may not be a top priority when you’re between jobs, there are steps you can take to prevent it from deteriorating.
 By tracking your spending, paying bills on time, working with creditors, and taking other precautions, you can move towards a more secure financial future.

 Pay those bills on time

 Generally the best way to maintain or improve your credit score is by making on-time payments on loans and lines of credit from lenders that report to the major credit bureaus.
-However, it can be difficult to maintain your bills without a job or a reliable income source.
+However, it can be difficult to maintain your bills without a job or a reliable source of income.

 If possible, continue to make payments by their due date, as payment history is the most important factor when it comes to determining your credit score.